 The objective of the ICT standards watch is to identify the main organizations, and their related technical committees, developing standards in the field of ICT.
-This document takes into account every Standards Developing Organizations (SDO), i.e. formal standards bodies that are acknowledged standards bodies, developing de jure (or formal) standards, and fora and consortia developing de facto standards40.
+This document takes into account every Standards Developing Organizations (SDO), i.e. formal standards bodies that are acknowledged standards bodies, developing de jure (or formal) standards, and fora and consortia developing de facto standards44.

 This chapter focuses on the presentations of technical committees related to formal standards bodies.
 Regarding fora and consortia, the related organizations are described in Chapter 8.
 In the ICT domain, two main formal standards bodies are in place.
-The first one is ISO/IEC JTC1, at the International level, and its subcommittees (Section 7.1.1 to 7.1.22).
+The first one is ISO/IEC JTC 1, at the International level, and its subcommittees (Section 7.1.1 to 7.1.22).
 The second one is the CEN (European Committee for Standardization), which established several technical committees related to ICT (Section 7.2.1 to 7.2.11).
-ISO/TC 46 is not directly related to the ICT domain as established in Section 4.1, but it covers the e-archiving topic.
-E-archiving, being defined as a subsector in Section 5, ISO/TC 46, is also surveyed in this ICT standards watch (Section 6.3).
+ISO/TC 46 and CENELEC/TC 215 are not directly related to the ICT domain as established in Section 4.1, but they cover the e-archiving and data center topics.
+E-archiving and data center, being defined as subsectors in Section 5.1, ISO/TC 46 and CLC/TC 215, are also surveyed in this ICT standards watch (Section 7.3 and 7.4).
 ETSI is another formal standards body focused on telecommunications.
-It is presented as a whole (Section 7.4.1) and, moreover, a focus is performed on two technical committees particularly relevant with regards to the subsectors "Cloud computing" and "Electronic signature" (Section 7.4.2 to 7.4.3).
+It is presented as a whole (Section 7.5.1) and, moreover, a focus is performed on two technical committees particularly relevant with regards to the subsectors "Cloud computing" and "Electronic signature" (Section 7.5.2 to 7.5.3).